 Enjoying the National Trails whatever your ability

 Accessing the outdoors isn’t easy for everyone.
-A huge amount of work is being carried out to make the National Trails accessible to more people, work includes removing gates and stiles, improving surfaces and providing information in more accessible ways.
+A huge amount of work is being carried out to make the National Trails accessible to more people, including removing gates and stiles, improving surfaces and providing information in more accessible ways.

 This page brings together access information about the National Trails including easy access walks and sources of further information.